Not yet a Member?

 What It Means For Your Organization:

-The overtime rule changes might be embraced by newly nonexempt workers, while also having a signficant effect upon small businesses, higher education and nonprofit organizations.
+The overtime rule changes might be embraced by newly nonexempt workers, while also having a significant effect upon small businesses, higher education and nonprofit organizations.

 The new overtime rule would extend protections to 4.2 million U.S. workers:

 Use these resources to help your company comply with the new overtime regulations:

 SHRM members receive exclusive access to templates, tools, webcasts, how-to guides and more aimed at helping HR professionals get their organizations into compliance with the new overtime regulations.
 Anyone who is involved in HR, supervises the HR function or otherwise has an interest in HR is

 SHRM'S Action On Changes To The FLSA Overtime Rule Exemptions: